jstephensdev/ad-free-typing/README.md

 ## Bugs

-1. recent stats not ordering correctly
+1. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char (I've only seen this during local development)
-2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char (I've only seen this during local development)
+2. timer takes a second to catch up, after it is hidden

 ## Helpful Resources